dekonvoluted/dekonvoluted.github.io/_posts/2015-01-11-finding-the-nth-prime.md

 sys     0m0.000s
 {% endhighlight %}

-Well, that's about as far as it goes with C++, I guess.
+That shaved off another 10 ms, but I'm starting to run out of ideas and it looks like that's as far as this goes with C++.
 Still, 2.2 seconds to the millionth prime isn't too shabby.

 Let's try implementing the same algorithm in python.
-Now, python is interpreted and so we'll use the benefit of all that we learned speeding up the code in C++ to help it run as fast as possible.
+Now, python is interpreted and that puts it at a disadvantage, particularly since we asked the compiler to optimize the code.
+Let's run this without any compiler optimization.

+{% highlight console %}
+$ g++ --std=c++11 -o nth-prime nth-prime.cpp
+$ time ./nth-prime 1000000
+15485863

+real    0m14.152s
+user    0m14.143s
+sys     0m0.007s
+{% endhighlight %}

+Okay, so it takes about 14 seconds to hit the millionth prime.
+Now, let's use all the tricks we learned so far to get python off to a speedy start.

 {% highlight python linenos %}
 #!/usr/bin/env python

-n = 1000000
+import sys

+def nth_prime( n ):
+    '''Return the nth prime number'''

+    if ( n < 1 ):
+        return None

-# Start with 2 already added to list
+    # Start with 2 already added to the list
     # Reserve enough memory
     primes = [ 2 ] * n
     primesq = [ 4 ] * n

     primesFound = 1

-# Test only odd numbers
     primeCount = 0
-isPrime = True;
+    isPrime = True
     candidate = 3

     while primesFound < n:
         while primesq[ primeCount ] <= candidate:
             if candidate % primes[ primeCount ] == 0:
                 isPrime = False
                 break
             primeCount += 1

         if isPrime:
             primes[ primesFound ] = candidate
             primesq[ primesFound ] = candidate * candidate
             primesFound += 1
         else:
             isPrime = True

+        # Test from 3 onwards and skip all even numbers
         primeCount = 1
         candidate += 2

-print( primes[ n - 1 ] )
+    return primes[ n - 1 ]

+print( nth_prime( int( sys.argv[ 1 ] ) ) )
 {% endhighlight %}

-Okay how bad can it be?
+Okay, we only test odd numbers, cache all the previous primes and their squares and only test divisibility with primes smaller than the square root of a number.
+Let's see how fast this runs.

 {% highlight console %}
 $ chmod +x ./nth-prime.py
-$ time ./nth-prime.py
+$ time ./nth-prime.py 1000000
 15485863

-real    5m6.184s
+real    2m53.168s
-user    5m5.923s
+user    2m52.970s
-sys     0m0.193s
+sys     0m0.150s
 {% endhighlight %}

-The above results were obtained with gcc 4.9.2 and python 3.4.2 on a Core i7 920 machine with 9 GB of RAM (I doubt that mattered too much).
+Oh wow.
+The same implementation in python runs about ten times slower than the *slowest* it ran in C++ (without compiler optimizations).
+Compared to the 2.2 seconds we could pare the C++ time down to, python's 170 second run time looks very pitiable indeed.

+I'm sure this can be sped up further as I get more comfortable with python, but this is consistent with my notes from 2011 when I was just starting to play with python.
-From my notes from back then (2011), on the computer I was testing this out on, C++ got to the millionth prime in 11 seconds, python took 10 minutes and a second and MATLAB took 4 minutes and 40 seconds.
+On the computer I was testing this out on then, C++ got to the millionth prime in 11 seconds, and python took almost 17 minutes before I optimized the code down to a hair over 10 minutes.
+At the time, I was also using MATLAB, which took 4 minutes and 40 seconds to work through the same algorithm.
-Of course, all of that testing was done with different versions of gcc and python, so the numbers haven't scaled evenly.
+Of course, all of that testing was done with different versions of gcc and python, and the older code was a little ...different, so the numbers haven't scaled evenly.

-So, anyway, that's why I stayed away from scripting languages as much as possible.
-Sorry, python, sorry, ruby.
-I should have learned to appreciate you two earlier...
+So, anyway, the results of this experiment was largely why I avoided using python to process the data for my thesis.
+This also meant that I generally avoided using both python and ruby for a very long time because I always thought of them as slow lumbering beasts.
+It's only recently that I started rediscovering ruby and began appreciating just how easy it is to get things done with it.

+For the record, the above results were obtained with gcc 4.9.2 and python 3.4.2 on a Core i7 920 machine with 9 GB of RAM.